 Coach Whitlow lives in Princeton, NJ with his two children, 4 ½ year-old twins Whit and Hazel.

-Don Green with his wife Naoma, and daughters Yardley & Coco
+Don Green with his wife Naoma, daughters Yardley & Coco, and son Walker

 Growing up in Westchester County, New York, Coach Don Green had the opportunity to learn from and watch some of best lacrosse minds in the game.
 As a youth, Don developed his love for lacrosse by attending games with his father, the real Coach Green.
 Regularly attending Yorktown High School games he had the opportunity to see greats like Dom Finn, Dave Marr, Rob Kavovit, Paul and Brian Carcaterra plus the epic showdowns between Roy Colsey and Ric Beardsley.

 Over the span of his youth and high school playing career, Coach Green had the opportunity to play in the Yorktown youth program and study the game under some of most knowledgeable coaches in lacrosse including Vin Savastano, Ted Georgelas, Frank Vitolo, Bob Turco and MV Whitlow.
 These influences helped him become a four-year starter in goal at Hendrick Hudson High School before playing lacrosse at tradition-rich Nazareth College.